rakia drink

 The stills used vary from homemade, old traditional ones to modern pot stills batch column distillation equipment.
 Before venturing into a distillation, though, without much experience, It is imperative to know that improper distillation might lead to severe health issues.
 The best way is to go to a licensed facility and let them do it.

-Once the distillation starts, it boils down to a simple principle on how and when to do the cuts, categorized into three principal fractions, heads, hearts, and tails.
+Once the distillation starts, it boils down to a simple principle on how and when to do the cuts, categorized into three principal fractions: heads, hearts, and tails.

 The heads contain a higher concentration of low boiling point components and mainly contain undesirable compounds.
-They are responsible for an unpleasant, strong, and sharp flavor; there is also a higher concentration of some toxic compounds, which need to be discarded and not be part of a distillate.
+They are responsible for an unpleasant, strong, and sharp flavour; there is also a higher concentration of some toxic compounds, which need to be discarded and not be part of a distillate.

 The tail fraction is the last cut to be eliminated right after the heart.
 It contains unpleasant fatty and oil compounds carried out by water and usually can be identified by the distinctive unpleasant smell of “wet dog.”
 The tail fractions (with or without head adding) are collected and redistilled because they contain a relatively high alcohol concentration and valuable congeners.

-That will also determine the amount and the types of congeners left in the rakia, contributing to a well-balanced drink, or on the other hand, might lead to a non-desirable flavor, overpowering and masking any other aromas.
+That will also determine the amount and the types of congeners left in the rakia, contributing to a well-balanced drink, or on the other hand, might lead to a non-desirable flavour, overpowering and masking any other aromas.

 It was a continuation of what the alchemists were trying to accomplish through distillation, a goal to archive powerful, pure chemicals such as alcohol and strong acids by sequences of steps of “separation” and “recombination.”5